fluent-plugins-nursery/fluent-plugin-cloudwatch-logs/README.md

 export AWS_SECRET_ACCESS_KEY="YOUR_SECRET_ACCESS_KEY"
 ```

-Note: For this to work persistently the enviornment will need to be set in the startup scripts or docker variables.
+Note: For this to work persistently the environment will need to be set in the startup scripts or docker variables.

 ### AWS Configuration